raspberrychris/paddleboardmaster/content/post/airefina-inflatable-sup-with-camera-mount.md

 The [**Airefina**](#) is one of the top new inflatable paddleboards of 2022 so far.

-We have been very impressed with its instant popularity with all different types of people.
+We have been very impressed with its instant popularity with all different types of people, both young and old.

 **But what is it EXACTLY that people really love about this SUP?!**